danneu/kog/README.md

   type so that you must handle that case?
 - When Kotlin's async/await is stable, I'd like to experiment with migrating to an asynchronous abstraction instead of the current n-thread approach.
+- Multipart: Let handler optionally get a mapping of upload streams instead of temporary files so that it can handle streams directly if it wants.